mkwr/nansi/README.txt

     }

 REFERENCE

-  BROWSER : Nansi is meant to be used with its visual reference here: http://workmade.github.io/nansi.
+  Nansi is meant to be used with its visual reference here: http://mkwr.github.io/nansi/.
   I’ve taken great care to make it the nicest reference/resource for the xterm-256 palette.
   The keyboard keys [ X, C, V, B ] toggle some features to assist in color selection.